Key Takeaways

 See-through trusts have potential drawbacks that should be considered:

-- Costs: Setting up and maintaining a See-Through Trust can be expensive due to legal fees, higher trustee fees, and ongoing legal and financial consultations.
+- Costs: Creating and maintaining this type of trust can involve legal fees, trustee fees, and ongoing advisory costs.

-- Potential for Increased Taxes: Non-spousal beneficiaries must withdraw funds from retirement accounts within ten years of the account holder's death.
-This can increase taxable income and push them into higher tax brackets.
+- Potential for Higher Taxes: Non-spouse beneficiaries usually must withdraw funds from retirement accounts within ten years.
+This can increase taxable income and possibly move them into a higher tax bracket.

-- RMD Complications: RMD calculations for trusts can be complicated.
-The oldest beneficiary's age determines the distribution period, which can sometimes lead to penalties if miscalculated.
+- RMD Complications: Required Minimum Distribution calculations for trusts can be complex.
+The oldest beneficiary’s age often determines the distribution schedule, which can lead to errors if not handled carefully.

-- Privacy Concerns: Unlike individual beneficiaries, trusts are subject to certain legal disclosures and filings that may become part of the public record.
-This could expose details about one's estate that would otherwise remain private.
+- Privacy Concerns: Some trust-related filings may become part of the public record.
+This could reveal details about your estate that might otherwise stay private.

 Is a See-Through Trust Right for You?

-- Protection from Creditors: These trusts can offer protection against creditors, legal judgments, or divorcing spouses by restricting direct access to the funds.
+- Protection from Creditors: It can help shield assets from creditors, legal judgments, or divorcing spouses by limiting direct access.

 Frequently Asked Questions